robcarver17/pysystemtrade/docs/instruments.md

 This will take a while to get all the relevant data, but eventually you will get presented with something like this:

 ```
-Add the following to yaml .config under bad_markets heading:
+Add the following to YAML .config under bad_markets heading:

 bad_markets:
   - ALUMINIUM